dreamgineer/Snowflake/README.md

 # Snowflake

 **Snowflake** is a lightweight, zero-dependency Discord API wrapper designed to act as a thin client between your code and the Discord API.
-It is the spiritual successor to [Styrocord.js](https://npmjs.com/styrocord.js), offering a modern, minimal, and efficient approach for building Discord bots.
+It is the complete rewrite of [Styrocord.js](https://npmjs.com/styrocord.js), offering a modern, minimal, and efficient approach for building Discord bots.

 > ⚠️ **Warning:** This package is in early development and highly unstable.
 Do not use in production.